Advanced Energy Industries (NASDAQ:AEIS) Updates Q4 2021 Earnings Guidance

-Advanced Energy Industries (NASDAQ:AEIS) last issued its quarterly earnings data on Monday, November 8th.
-The electronics maker reported $0.89 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $0.82 by $0.07.
-The business had revenue of $346.09 million during the quarter, compared to the consensus estimate of $340.74 million.
-Advanced Energy Industries had a net margin of 9.57% and a return on equity of 20.95%.
-The firm’s revenue was down 11.1% compared to the same quarter last year.
-During the same quarter in the prior year, the firm earned $1.58 EPS.
-On average, equities research analysts expect that Advanced Energy Industries will post 4.05 EPS for the current fiscal year.

-Several equities analysts recently commented on AEIS shares.
-Susquehanna Bancshares downgraded shares of Advanced Energy Industries from a positive rating to a neutral rating and dropped their price objective for the company from $112.00 to $100.00 in a research note on Tuesday, September 14th.
-Susquehanna downgraded shares of Advanced Energy Industries from a positive rating to a neutral rating and dropped their price objective for the company from $112.00 to $100.00 in a research note on Tuesday, September 14th.
-Cowen dropped their price objective on shares of Advanced Energy Industries from $105.00 to $100.00 and set a market perform rating for the company in a research note on Tuesday, October 12th.
-DA Davidson dropped their price target on shares of Advanced Energy Industries from $135.00 to $120.00 and set a buy rating for the company in a research note on Thursday, August 5th.
-Finally, Needham & Company LLC downgraded shares of Advanced Energy Industries from a buy rating to a hold rating in a research note on Thursday, August 5th.
-Six investment analysts have rated the stock with a hold rating and three have assigned a buy rating to the company.
-According to MarketBeat, the company currently has a consensus rating of Hold and a consensus price target of $106.22.
+A number of research analysts recently weighed in on the company.
+Rosenblatt Securities reissued a buy rating and issued a $114.00 price objective on shares of Advanced Energy Industries in a research note on Tuesday, November 9th.
+Citigroup lowered their target price on Advanced Energy Industries from $110.00 to $100.00 and set a neutral rating on the stock in a report on Thursday, August 5th.
+Susquehanna lowered Advanced Energy Industries from a positive rating to a neutral rating and lowered their target price for the company from $112.00 to $100.00 in a report on Tuesday, September 14th.
+Susquehanna Bancshares lowered Advanced Energy Industries from a positive rating to a neutral rating and lowered their target price for the company from $112.00 to $100.00 in a report on Tuesday, September 14th.
+Finally, Cowen lowered their target price on Advanced Energy Industries from $105.00 to $100.00 and set a market perform rating on the stock in a report on Tuesday, October 12th.
+Six research analysts have rated the stock with a hold rating and three have issued a buy rating to the stock.
+According to MarketBeat, Advanced Energy Industries presently has a consensus rating of Hold and a consensus target price of $106.22.

 About Advanced Energy Industries